 Thankfully I later loved the course because I had interest in the field.
 But I am just 1 out of 265 students in my set.
-Till I graduated, I didn’t see any of my classmate who said guidance and counselling was what they wanted to study and till graduation, most of my course mates weren’t interested in the field.
+Till I graduated, I didn’t see any of my classmates who said guidance and counselling was what they wanted to study and even after graduation, most of my course mates weren’t interested in the field.

-Graduating more students who don’t want to be counsellors only tannishes the image of the profession even more because those who see that graduate of guidance and counselling who cannot practice because they aren’t interested will think that’s how all other counsellors are.
+Graduating more students who don’t want to be counsellors only tarnishes the image of the profession even more because those who see a graduate of guidance and counselling who cannot practice because they aren’t interested will think that’s how other counsellors are.